tcltk/tcl/doc/markdown/array.md

 : Returns a decimal string giving the number of elements in the array.
 If *arrayName* is not the name of an array then 0 is returned.

 [array]{.cmd} [startsearch]{.sub} [arrayName]{.arg}
 : This command initializes an element-by-element search through the array given by *arrayName*, such that invocations of the **array nextelement** command will return the names of the individual elements in the array.
 When the search has been completed, the **array donesearch** command should be invoked.
 The return value is a search identifier that must be used in **array nextelement** and **array donesearch** commands; it allows multiple searches to be underway simultaneously for the same array.
-It is currently more efficient and easier to use either the **array get** or **array names**, together with **foreach**, to iterate over all but very large arrays.
+It is currently more efficient and easier to use either the **array get** or **array names**, together with [foreach], to iterate over all but very large arrays.
 See the examples below for how to do this.

 [array]{.cmd} [statistics]{.sub} [arrayName]{.arg}
 : Returns statistics about the distribution of data within the hashtable that represents the array.
 This information includes the number of entries in the table, the number of buckets, and the utilization of the buckets.

 [array]{.cmd} [unset]{.sub} [arrayName]{.arg} [pattern]{.optarg}
-: Unsets all of the elements in the array that match *pattern* (using the matching rules of **string match**).
+: Unsets all of the elements in the array that match *pattern* (using the matching rules of [string match][string]).
 If *arrayName* is not the name of an array variable or there are no matching elements in the array, no error will be raised.
 If *pattern* is omitted and *arrayName* is an array variable, then the command unsets the entire array.
 The command always returns an empty string.

 # Examples